Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

-The following Theorem is motivated by \cite{ref6} (Remark 7.49) of Gromov and Lawson and the question in \cite{ref7} (p.661) of Gromov. \begin{theorem} Let $B$ be a $n$-dimensional enlargeable manifold whose universal covering is hyperspherical (for definition one could see \cite{ref6}, Sec.5) and $E$ a $S^1$ principle bundle over $B$ ($n+1\le 7$).
+We next focus on the case of $S^1$ bundles.
+We begin with the following general result for enlargeable manifolds. \begin{theorem} Let $B$ be an $n$-dimensional enlargeable manifold whose universal covering is hyperspherical (see \cite{ref6}, Sec.5 for the definition) and $E$ an $S^1$ bundle over $B$ ($n+1\le 7$).
 If the fiber of $E$ is incompressible, then $E$ is enlargeable and carries no PSC metric. \end{theorem}

-The condition that the universal covering being hyperspherical may not always be guaranteed by the enlargeability of $B$ as is shown in \cite{BH09}.
-The incompressible condition may be necessary here, since it seems that compressible fiber would lead to the decrease of the macroscopic dimension (for definition see \cite{Gr96}), which makes the total space hard to be enlargeable.
-However, for some more concret base manifolds, we can establish the following result under weaker condition of the fiber.
+Several remarks are in order regarding the hypotheses of the theorem.
+First, the condition that the universal covering being hyperspherical would not always be guaranteed by the enlargeability of $B$, as demonstrated by examples in \cite{BH09}.
+Second, the incompressibility assumption is essential, as compressible fibers may reduce the macroscopic dimension (in the sense of \cite{Gr96}), thereby potentially destroying the enlargeability property of the total space.
+However, for some more concrete base manifolds, at least for all 3-manifolds which admit no PSC metric, we can establish the following result for possibly compressible fibers:

-\begin{theorem} Let $B=X\#M$ be a $n$ dimensional closed manifold and $E^{n+1}$ a principle $S^1$ bundle over $B$ ($n+1\le 7$), where $X$ is Cartan-Hadamard or an aspherical manifold when $n=3$.
-If the $S^1$ fiber of $E$ is homotopically non-trivial, then $E$ admits no PSC metric.
-Moreover, the conclusion holds true for manifolds admitting a degree 1 map to $E$, and any metric on $E$ with nonnegative scalar curvature is flat. \end{theorem}
+\begin{theorem} Let $B^n$ be a closed manifold and $E^{n+1}$ an $S^1$ bundle over $B$ ($n+1\le 7$), satisfying \begin{itemize} \item $B = X\#M$, where $M$ is an arbitrary closed manifold; \item $X$ is a Cartan-Hadamard manifold or a $3$-dimensional $K(\pi,1)$ manifold. \end{itemize} Assume that the $S^1$ fiber of $E$ is homotopically non-trivial, then $E$ admits no PSC metric, and any metric on $E$ with nonnegative scalar curvature is flat.
+Moreover, the conclusion remains true for manifolds admitting a degree 1 map to $E$. \end{theorem}

-As a corollary, we obtain the following class of manifolds with \textit{twisted stability property} \begin{corollary} Let $B$ be the closed manifold whose universal covering is hyperspherical, and the image of the Hurwitz homomorphism of $\pi_2(B)$ vanishes.
-Then $B$ has the \textit{twisted stabilized property}.
-The conclusion also holds true for 3-manifold admiting no positive scalar curvature metric and contains no $S^2\times S^1$ factor in its prime decomposition. \end{corollary}
+In combination with the classification of $3$-dimensional closed PSC manifolds \cite{ref6}, we conclude that the twisted $S^1$ stability holds in dimension $3$ provided the fiber is homotopically nontrivial.
+This stands in sharp contrast to higher-dimensional cases (see Example \ref{eg: fail in n ge 4}).
+As a corollary, we obtain the following class of manifolds with the twisted $S^1$ stability property: \begin{corollary} Let $B$ be a closed manifold.
+Then $B$ has the \textit{twisted $S^1$ stability property} if one of the following holds: \begin{enumerate} \item The universal covering of $B$ is hyperspherical, and the image of the Hurewicz homomorphism in $H_2(B)$ is zeros; \item $B$ is a $3$-manifold that admits no PSC metric, and it contains no $S^2\times S^1$ factor in its prime decomposition. \end{enumerate} \end{corollary}